MuttData/muttlib/README.md

 Alternatively, one can pass the ci.skip Git push option if using Git 2.10 or newer: `git push -o ci.skip` more info in https://docs.gitlab.com/ce/ci/yaml/README.html#skipping-builds.
 `IMPORTANT`.
 If you skip the CI job it will not disable the option to do merge, be careful doing this.

+**Important note on coverage:** A regex that captures the otuput from `pytest-cov` has been set from Settings -> CI/CD -> General Pipelines -> Test coverage parsing

 # Google Sheets Credentials